-- damage or obstruct access to a breeding or resting place
+- damage, modify or obstruct access to a breeding or resting place

 If you want to apply for a survey licence and have not had one before, you will need to show that you have the necessary training and experience.
 You will need to submit your completed licence and training logbook proforma with your survey and conservation licence application form.

-We can also issue licences for ringing or marking, including:
+We can issue licences for advanced survey and marking techniques, including:

 - fitting rings